scruel/docsify-tools/README.md

 Other dashes will be replaced with spaces

-### generate-ts-doc

-Like api-documenter, but it doesn't generate separate files for methods or properties.
-Create the .api.json files in a directory (e.g. in docs/2-API) and then run it:

-    generate-ts-doc markdown -i docs/2-API -o docs/2-API

 ## Notes

 Don't forget to [setup your repo so that github generates a documentation site](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages)